liubovkyry/Power_automate/Auto_CSV_Export_PBI.md

 There are several option to choose for the cloud flow.
 Some options (like export to file) there work only for Premium Capacity, so we select <b>Run a query against a dataset</b>

  Defining which dataset we want to run a query against - selecting workspace, datset and query.
+Syntax for query starts with "DEFINE VAR ...
+EVALUATE VAR.."
 Hit Save.
 ![image](https://github.com/liubovkyry/Power_automate/assets/118057504/06cd4910-2408-4e4d-80ce-818e5b6768da)